bentomas/node-async-testing/README.md

     node mySuite.js --parallel

-Or only run a specific test:
+Or to only run a specific test:

     node mySuite.js --test-name "first test"